trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 ### 1. `Step1_env_setup.Rmd`
 This first notebook generates a new folder with today's date for you analysis, and copies over data, source notebooks, and the empty results folder.

+Run all from the drop-down menu to generate parameters and create environment variables.

-Next navigate to the `src` folder to view the analysis notebooks.
+Next navigate to the `src` folder inside the new folder with today's date to view the analysis notebooks.

 ### 2. `Step2a_data_prep.Rmd`
 The second notebook is where you set all of your parameters for trimming, filtering, primers, etc. This notebook also runs `cutadapt` to trim off primers.

 ### 3. `Step2b_data_processing.Rmd`
 The third notebook filters files and merges all the reads into one file per sample.
 There are interactive steps at the end to investigate controls and move any suspicious samples out of the analysis.

 ### 4. `Step2c_data_cleaning.Rmd`
 The fourth notebook re-runs the merging steps with the bad samples removed and cleans the data set to prepare if for taxonomy assignment.

 ### 5. `Step3_taxonomy_assignment.Rmd`
 The final notebook is for assigning taxonomy to your cleaned reads!